marianne-s/marianne-s/README.md

 </div>
 <h3 align="center">

-From quantum modeling to bioinformatics and global models, I am passionate about theories, modeling, and computational model development.
+From quantum modeling to bioinformatics and global models, I am passionate about sciences, theories, modeling, and computational model development.
 I propose different tools and research codes based on scientific projects in which I have had the great luck to participate with great team.
     </h3>